ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2025_Autumn/en.md

    - Qualifiers: 8 beatmaps.
    - Mappool in group stage round 1 & 2: 12 beatmaps.
    - Mappool in group stage round 3 & Round of 16 : 14 beatmaps.
-   - Mappool in Quarterfinals, Semifinals and Finals: 16 beatmaps.
+   - Mappool in the Quarterfinals, Semifinals and Finals: 16 beatmaps.
 4. Each mappool has one tiebreaker, except for the Qualifiers.
 The tiebreaker will be played under FreeMod conditions.
 5. Possible mod choices for the FreeMod bracket are `NoFail`, `Hidden`, `Fade In`, `Flashlight`, and `Mirror`.
-6. Semifinals and Finals will use same mappool.
+6. The Semifinals and the Finals will use the same mappool.

 ### Scheduling information